nftbiker/bannedwallets/README.md

 The result is a hash containing only banned wallets, to reduce size of the response (ie clean wallets are not returned)

+## Security

+To limit the use of this service to your own website, make sure to adatp CORS settings in the code

 ## TODO

 ### Security

-To limit the use of this service to your own website, you can configure a referrer check through a .env
+To limit the use of this service to your own website, make sure to adatp CORS settings in the code

 ### Update restricted list